-Temporary buildings must comply with all the local and state buildings codes and permitting requirements.
+Temporary modular buildings must comply with all the local and state buildings codes and permitting requirements.

 One of the reasons that temporary buildings work so well during natural disasters and emergency relief efforts is that they are already assembled and available.
-When a hurricane, tornado, flooring, or wild fire strikes, time of building deployment is a crucial component.
+When a hurricane, tornado, flooding or wild fire strikes, timing of building deployment is a crucial component.

 In addition to time, the ability to transport these buildings to remote locations is crucial.
 If you’re supplying temporary dormitories or critical swing spaces to emergency services personnel, the ideal construction site location for your space may require the navigation of rural waterways and mountains.

-“Temporary buildings” is a very broad phrase that cover a significant number of building types and uses.
+“Temporary buildings” is a very broad phrase that covers a significant number of building types and uses.
 You’ll often hear them referred to as portable buildings, mobile buildings, trailers, and containers.

 All of the modules begin as transportable pieces of a larger, more complex construction project.
-Which is why temporary buildings don’t only include single-wide commercial trailers.
+That’s why temporary buildings don’t only include single-wide commercial trailers.

 Your temporary buildings might be a multi-story dormitory or mancamp that is 10,000+ square feet large.
-And you may be using it for 5 to 10 years (or more!)
+And you may be using it for five to 10 years (or more!).

-There are prefabricated temporary buildings that are sometimes referred to as mobile buildings, or building trailers.
-They are frequently used rented as temporary mobile offices, classroom trailers, and storage containers.
+There are prefabricated temporary modular buildings that are sometimes referred to as mobile buildings, or building trailers.
+They are frequently used as temporary mobile offices, classroom trailers and storage containers.